ujjwalkrishna7/Event_Hub/README.md

 HOW TO CREATE AN ACCOUNT?

 Go on to the top right corner of the home page and click on Register.
 Fill in the following details:
-Username:The username should be within 2 to 20 letters long.
+Username: The username should be within 2 to 20 letters long.
 Also you cannot use an existing username.
-Email:The email should be in the valid format.
+Email: The email should be in the valid format.
 Also you cannot use an existing email.
 Password:Type your password here.
 Confirm Password:Should be same as the password field.
 You will get a verification mail to your email address.
 Click on the link within 30 minutes to activate your account.

 HOW TO LOGIN?